None. There is currently no minimum continuing legal education (MCLE) requirement for attorneys in Michigan.

 Michigan attorneys are encouraged to complete CLE courses in order to maintain their competence to practice law (See Michigan Rules of Professional Conduct, Rule 1.1, Comment ).
 Some providers of professional liability insurance also offer a discount for attorneys who complete CLE in non-mandatory states.

 Attorneys may take as many CLE courses as they need to fulfill their ethical duties and maintain their competence to practice law.
-To see a list of CLE courses offered in Michigan please click the following link: Michigan Course List.

 No. Michigan attorneys monitor their own progress and verify their own completion once the course has been completed.